-Some of you will be familiar with my shamanic work around reclaiming sovereignty (and my book of the same name).
+Some of you will be familiar with my shamanic work around reclaiming sovereignty.
 But you may not know that during the Second World War, the magician Dion Fortune was also working to maintain Britain’s sovereignty by using spiritual measures to help protect the nation from Nazi invasion.
 Her methodology is laid out in a series of letters that she sent out to her group of fellow meditators, which have been collated and published in a book titled The Magical Battle of Britain.

 It was in that book that I came across an extremely powerful meditation symbol which, if it’s not actually God or Goddess, certainly reveals the extraordinary mind of the creator.
 And by understanding and meditating on this symbol, one is put in touch and in alignment, in body, mind and spirit, with the mind of the God.
 This is my experience anyway.

 So let me start at the beginning …

 During the years of World War Two, Dion’s students would do a group meditation, wherever they were in the world, at around midday, every Sunday.
 And they would visualise a multi-coloured Rose at the centre of a golden Celtic cross which would be hanging in a chamber within Glastonbury Tor.
 This is known to some as the Rosy Cross.